piyushbaibhav/copied-happy-birthday-website/README.md

 - `style.css`: Custom CSS for additional styling.
 - `music.mp3`: Background music file, which can be replaced with a preferred audio track.
 - `img/`: Directory containing images used in the web page, including the banner, cake, and balloons.
-- `js/`: Directory containing JavaScript files responsible for different functionalities.
+- `js/`: Directory containing JavaScript files for different functionalities.
   - `jquery.js`: Includes the jQuery library for various dynamic elements.
   - `typed.min.js`: Utilizes the Typed.js library to create the typewriter effect in the birthday message.
   - `script.js`: Custom JavaScript code that controls the web page's functionality.